Crystal-Spider/server-sided-portals/README.md

 ## **Features**

 - Allows the creation of portals with a custom frame that are linked for a specific dimension.
 - Choose the frame blocks simply with a block tag!
-Multiple blocks are allowed!
+Multiple blocks are allowed.
+- Optionally, choose the item that can light up the portal simply with an item tag!
+Multiple items are allowed.
 - Required only server side!
+- It's possible to add portals for already existing dimensions (e.g. added by other mods)!
 - Fully compatible with both modded and Vanilla clients.
 - Easy to use with either a mod or a datapack.